Alexandra bridges: Old Alexandra bridge

 The old bridge opened on 1 June 1882.
 It used to connect Old Bridge Road (Bridge Hill side of the Clutha/Mata-au) and Rivers Street (Alexandra township side).
 It was built by Vincent County engineer Leslie Duncan Macgeorge in 1882, and was a suspension bridge.
 At the time, was one of New Zealand's biggest and strongest.
 It was a much-needed bridge because 4 years earlier the nearest bridge, located at Clyde (upstream), was washed away in a flood.

 All that remains of the old bridge are the piers, abutments, and towers.
-The decking and cables were removed in 1958.
 These are listed as a Category I historic place by Heritage New Zealand.
+The decking and cables were removed in the months of June and July, 1963.

 The bridge's roadway was 554 feet from bank to bank.
 At the time it was built, it was the suspension bridge with the greatest length.
 The centre arch measured 262 feet 6 inches long.
 The centre of the bridge stood 40 to 50 feet above the middle of the river.

 The east side abutment was made of masonry in a solid mass consisting of blocks of stone placed on piles made of totara wood and black pine.
 It was 83 feet in length and stood 26 feet high.
 The deck was a double layer of planks.

 The west side pier and moorings were situated on rock.
 The piers reached 90 feet high from the river's bedrock.
 The structure was supported by 8 cables each three inches in diameter.

 The Alexandra Pipe Band marched across the bridge as part of the opening celebrations on 1 June 1882, and also to mark the official closing on the same day that the new bridge opened on 5 July 1958.